BPL ESSENTIAL GUIDE

 WHY BRAND LICENSING?

-LICENSING A BRAND is the legal process that grants you as the Licensee the rights to ‘LEASE’ a TRADEMARK or COPYRIGHT protected entity which is a Brand Property or Talent Intellectual Property (IP) with the plan to use it on third-party Products, Promotions, Media Campaigns or Location Based Experiences (LBE).
-Licensing a brand and the association link between it and your products or services helps to increase sales and drive incremental revenue growth.
+Licensing a brand is the legal process that grants you as the Licensee the rights to ‘lease’ a Trademark (TM) or Copyright (©) protected entity which is a Brand Property or Talent Intellectual Property (IP) with the plan to use it on third-party Products, Promotions, Media Campaigns or Location Based Experiences (LBE).
+Licensing a brand and the association link between it and your products or services helps to increase sales and drive incremental revenue growth for your business.

-The LICENSING INDUSTRY is big business and extremely valuable to the global economy, in 2019 retail sales of licensed goods hit £292.8 billion which is a 4.5% increase YoY (Licensing International, Global Annual Report 2020).
+The Licensing industry is big business and extremely valuable to the global economy, in 2019 retail sales of licensed goods hit £292.8 billion which is a 4.5% increase Year-on-Year.

 Licensing is a marketing and brand extension model widely used by companies and organisations all over the world.
 The Licensing Industry covers Entertainment & Character brands, Sports/eSports, Gaming, Fashion, Corporate, Music & Talent IP to deliver incremental revenue opportunities &/or increased brand extensions and consumer awareness.
 Licensing extends a brand into new sectors and Categories for consumers to discover and interact with a cherished brand in new ways.